crlimacastro/Canvas-Runner/README.md

 <br>

 Okay!
 Now that we know how to draw with the context.
-Lets make some helper functions for ourselves.
+Let's make some helper functions for ourselves.
 Create a `utils.js` file inside the `src` folder.
 Don't forget to import it back in `index.html` with a `<script src="./src/utils.js"></script>` tag and make sure to put it before your `main.js` tag as main will make use of our utility functions, so they need to be created first.

 Add these two functions inside of `utils.js`: